Mitch McConnell Vows Senate Will Move Forward With Vote To Replace Ruth Bader Ginsburg In Stark Reversal

 Mitch McConnell said on Friday that whoever President Donald Trump picks to replace the Supreme Court Justice Ruth Bader Ginsburg will get a Senate floor vote.

-As CNBC reported, McConnell released a statement hours after it was announced that Ginsburg had passed from complications due to pancreatic cancer, saying that he would hold a tallyx for a new court justice, despite holding up a count in the previous cycle claiming the American people should have a say in who is nominated.
+As CNBC reported, McConnell released a statement hours after it was announced that Ginsburg had passed from complications due to pancreatic cancer, saying that he would hold a confirmation hearing for a new court justice, despite holding up a hearing in the previous election cycle, claiming that the American people should have a say in who is nominated.

 “President Trump’s nominee will receive a vote on the floor of the United States Senate,” he wrote.

-As the news outlet reported, Ginsburg had expressed a desire to see her seat held until a new vote was completed in the days leading to her passing.
+As the news outlet reported, in the days leading to her passing, Ginsburg had expressed a desire to see her seat held until the election was completed.

 “My most fervent wish is that I will not be replaced until a new president is installed,” she said.

-The controversy over replacing a supreme court judge ignited in 2016 when McConnell said that voters should be given the opportunity to make their opinion heard in decision with their opinion for president.
-At the time, former President Barack Obama had appointed Merrick Garland with 11 months left before the election after Scalia’s death.
+The controversy over replacing a supreme court judge ignited in 2016 when McConnell said that voters should be given the opportunity to make their opinion heard in their pick for president.
+At the time, former President Barack Obama had appointed Merrick Garland with nine months left before the election after Scalia’s death.

 “Since the 1880s, no Senate has confirmed an opposite-party president’s Supreme Court nominee in a presidential election year,” he wrote.
 “We pledged to work with President Trump and support his agenda, particularly his outstanding appointments to the federal judiciary.”